-Naropa University On-Campus Student Housing Fire and Safety Policies and Procedures
+Naropa University Non-Campus Student Housing Fire and Safety Policies and Procedures

-Naropa University complies with the fire safety regulations for on-campus student housing.
-The only designated on-campus student housing in Naropa's geography is the Snow Lion Residence Hall.
-Naropa University is required to maintain a log of all reported fires that occur at Snow Lion, publish an annual report that contains safety polices and fire statistics for Snow Lion and submit the statistics from the fire and safety report annually to the US Department of Education.
+While Naropa University's student housing is considered a non-campus location, Naropa complies with the fire safety regulations for on-campus student housing.
+Naropa University maintains a log of all reported fires that occur at Snow Lion, publishes an annual report that contains safety polices and fire statistics for Snow Lion and submits the statistics from the fire and safety report annually to the US Department of Education.